 Keep a list of all the websites you’ve contacted.
 It’s important to avoid repeatedly sending messages to the same person.
 This wastes time and could result in “spam” complaints.
 Consider checking the websites from time to time; people occasionally create links without responding.
 Add a note to your list whenever you achieve a successful outcome.

-If you find that no one responds favorably, consider tweaking your email template.
+If you find that no one responds favourably, consider tweaking your email template.
 Perhaps it isn’t engaging enough or fails to concisely explain the value of your link.
 Reevaluate the quality of your webpage as well.
 Is it thoroughly edited, informative, well-designed and compelling?
-Many webmasters will only add links to particularly useful or inspiring material.
+Many webmasters will only add links to, particularly useful or inspiring material.

 Consider developing new web content that matches a common broken link.
 You may use Internet Archive’s “Wayback Machine” to see what the defunct page had to offer.
 For example, perhaps you run a website that sells AM/FM radios.
 You notice several websites have dead links to a bygone list of radio stations in London.
 Think about building a similar page and suggesting it as a replacement.